vytautas-bunevicius/mental-health-tech-industry/README.md

 If you wish to run the code locally, follow these steps:

-- Clone the Repository
+1.Clone the Repository
   ```
   git clone https://github.com/vytautas-bunevicius/tech-industry-mental-health.git
   ```
-- Navigate to Repository Directory
+ 2.Navigate to Repository Directory
   ```
   cd tech-industry-mental-health
   ```
-- Install the required Python packages using the following command:
+3.Install the required Python packages using the following command:
   ```
   pip install -r requirements.txt
   ```
-- Launch Jupyter Notebook
+4.Launch Jupyter Notebook
   ```
   jupyter notebook
   ```